Is Marvel’s ‘Black Panther’ the endgame of the revolution that blaxploitation started?

 It is eminently worth unpacking the extent to which these projects have truly revolutionized how black creatives, black characters and, by extension, black people, are truly being empowered by the film industry — or if their white benefactors are merely using the visual language of revolution to line their own pockets.
 The answer seems to be a bit of both.
 Black Panther is already on track to shatter ticket pre-sale records, and the financial windfall that seems imminent will likely grant abundant new opportunities for all of the black actors and filmmakers involved.
 The primary aim of today’s calls for diversity on screen and behind the camera seems to hinge on the simple goal of providing more work anyway.
 It seems likely that Black Panther could yield such benefits.

 Perhaps this is the most lasting legacy of blaxploitation today.
-It may not be a revolution.
+It may not be a full-blown revolution.
 But maybe it was never intended to be.